sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

 username = usernameEditText.text.toString()
 ```

-Wy can now get or set the username by referring to a single property.
+We can now get or set the username by referring to a single property.
 I cannot imagine any way of simplifying that.

-However, this approach still has its disadvantages.
+However, this approach still has its drawbacks.
-Take another look at the declaration of the `username` property…
+Take another look at the declaration of the `username` property.
-It doesn’t look very nice, but at least everything is in one place, right?
+It’s a bit complicated, but at least everything is in one place, right?
-Okay… Now, imagine that we need 20 similar properties in our app… or 50… or 100…
+Fair enough.
+Now, imagine that there are 10 similar properties in the app… or make it 20… or 50…

 ## Delegate